-On August 30, the National Park Service announced a new electric bicycle (e-bike) policy for national parks, expanding recreational opportunities and accessibility.
+On August 30, 2019, the NPS announced a new electric bicycle (e-bike) policy for national parks, expanding recreational opportunities and accessibility.
 The policy supports Secretary’s Order 3376 (PDF), signed by U.S. Secretary of the Interior David Bernhardt on August 29, 2019, that directs Department of the Interior (DOI) bureaus to create a clear and consistent e-bike policy on all federal lands managed by the department.
 The policy also supports Secretary’s Order 3366 (PDF) to increase recreational opportunities on public lands.

-This new policy will enhance fun and healthy recreational opportunities for visitors to our national parks and support active transportation options.
+The policy enhances fun and healthy recreational opportunities for visitors to our national parks and supports active transportation options.

 - E-bikes make bicycle travel easier and more efficient, because they allow bicyclists to travel farther with less effort.

 - E-bikes provide expanded options for visitors who wish to ride a bicycle but may be limited because of physical fitness, age, disability, or convenience.